shamazmazum/zero-dns/README.md

 * DNS queries will be accepted on `/var/run/zero-dns/zero-dns.sock` UNIX domain socket by default.
 Make sure that `/var/run/zero-dns/` exists and is accessible before starting `zero-dns`.
-* Run `zero-dns` supplying the interface which is connected to your LAN, e.g. `zero-dns re0`.
+* Run `zero-dns -d` supplying the interface which is connected to your LAN, e.g. `zero-dns -d re0`.
 The process will daemonize itself and can be killed with `SIGTERM` or `SIGINT`.

 An example of name resolution query using `py-zmq`: